elylucas/nest-ngconf/Guide.md

 ### Lab 2 Exercise

-Currently, if we supply an id to the `missions/:id` endpoint that doesn't exist, the API will return a null object.
-We should return back a 404 Not Found status code instead.
+Currently, if we supply an id to the `missions/:id` endpoint that doesn't exist, the API returns a null object.
+We should return a 404 Not Found status code instead.

 Update the Nest `DataInterceptor` to return a NotFoundException if the data is null.